 Santo did all of this despite having diabetes.
-He became the first active player to reveal he had the disease, presaging such sports stars as Jim "Catfish" Hunter and Bobby Clarke.
+He became the 1st active major league athlete to reveal that he had the disease, presaging such sports stars as Jim "Catfish" Hunter and Bobby Clarke.
 By a macabre coincidence, the aforementioned Richie Ashburn also had diabetes, although it was not diagnosed until well after he retired as a player, and he likely did not have it at the time.

 Baseball-Reference.com, on its "Hall of Fame Monitor," where a "Likely HOFer" is at 100, has Santo at 88.
 On its "Hall of Fame Standards," where the "Average HOFer" is at 50, Santo is at 41.
 In both cases, he falls short.

 On their top 10 "Most Similar Batters," none are in the Hall, although some fall just a little short: Dale Murphy, the aforementioned Ken Boyer, Gary Gaetti, Ruben Sierra, Chili Davis, Bobby Bonilla, Brian Downing, Graig Nettles, Ron Cey and Robin Ventura.

 There are currently 13 3rd basemen in the Hall of Fame.
 Three of these are Negro Leaguers, for whom the statistics are woefully incomplete: Jud Wilson, Judy Johnson and Ray Dandridge.
 The other 10 are, in chronological order: